YinHK-gameDev/unity-learn/animation/README.md

 ### Animation

+The animation component is used to play back animations.

+You can assign animation clips to the animation component and control playback from your script.
+The animation system in Unity is weight-based and supports Animation Blending, Additive animations, Animation Mixing, Layers and full control over all aspects of playback.

 ### Animation System

 Unity has a rich and sophisticated animation system (sometimes referred to as ‘Mecanim’).
 It provides: